 - VGA screen type: select the VGA monitor type to emulate.
 Color, grayscale, amber phosphor, green phosphor and white phosphor monitors can be selected.

 CGA/PCjr/Tandy/EGA/(S)VGA overscan: add an overscan border around the display.
 This border is only added when emulating the specified video hardware types.

 Change contrast for monochrome display: optimize the contrast of monochrome CGA monitors for 4-color operation.

-This menu lists all removable media drives attached to the emulated machine, and provides the same controls that are accessible by clicking the respective drive’s icon on the status bar.
+This menu lists all storage drives attached to the emulated machine, and provides the same controls that are accessible by clicking the respective drive’s icon on the status bar.

 Settings: open the Settings window to configure the emulated machine.

 Update status bar icons: enable the activity lights on status bar icons.
 Unchecking this option may improve emulation performance on low-end host systems.

 Enable Discord integration: enable Discord Rich Presence.
 86Box shares the emulated machine’s name, model and CPU with other Discord users.

 Integration requires the Discord desktop app, running on x86 or x64 Windows,